philippkueng/philippkueng.github.com/posts/2011-07-05-migrate-the-blogenginenet-commenting-system-over-to-disqus.markdown

----
-layout: post
+Date: 2011-07-05
-title: "Migrate the BlogEngine.NET commenting system over to Disqus"
+Title: Migrate the BlogEngine.NET commenting system over to Disqus
-comments: true
+Comments: true
----
+Tags: Blog, BlogEngine.NET, Disqus

 ![comments](/images/2011/7/DSC_6717.jpg)

 Offloading comments to a third party, namely [disqus](http://disqus.com/), is the initial step I'll take for migrating my current blog to a static alternative called [Jekyll](http://github.com/mojombo/jekyll/).
 But more on my decision in a later post.
 Let's focus on the steps necessary to get those comments up to disqus.